jeremybatesDC/vueGridBaseballCard/README.md

 ## To Do

-ALL -- some input fileds are getting clipped -- test with longer content

-BACK
-the type email isn't picking up styles ya know?
-NAN prevention

 ASIDE & FOOTER

-text-sliders for career highlights is now a tad off given slight changes this morning
+textareas content strategy/testing:
+a) maxlength?

-- b/c may not be feasible to alwasy vertically center textareas w/out ever clipping text, consider adding a visual florish / bottom box shadow that would be obscured by a 2nd/3rd etc line of text (maybe with a text background color or something)
+b) b/c may not be feasible to alwasy vertically center textareas w/out ever clipping text, consider adding a visual florish / bottom box shadow that would be obscured by a 2nd/3rd etc line of text (maybe with a text background color or something)

 ---